 JXC is a public, non-sectarian institution serving a diverse population.
-All members of the JXC community - the administration, teachers, parents, and scholars - should show profound respect and tolerance for the religious, political, and cultural traditions and perspectives of others.
-The administration and teachers will take the lead at JXC in actively promoting tolerance, civility, and sensitivity.
+All members of the JXC community - the administration, teachers, parents, and students - should show profound respect for the religious, political, and cultural traditions and perspectives of others.
 Teachers are not permitted to encourage a religious or political perspective in the courses they teach.
-Rather, they encourage a civil and tolerant discussion of ideas when such topics naturally arise in class or on campus.
+Rather, they encourage a civil and respectful discussion of ideas when such topics naturally arise in class or on campus.

-JXC does not discriminate based on race, color, national origin, sex, disability, or age or any other grounds required by law, in its programs and activities and provides equal access to the designated youth groups.
+JXC does not discriminate based on race, color, national origin, sex, disability, age or any other grounds required by law, in its programs and activities and provides equal access to the designated youth groups.
 All inquiries regarding non-discrimination policies should go to the Executive Director.